e-koch/FilFinder/docs/tutorial.rst

 used.
 Using the ``fit_model`` parameter, a Lorentzian model or radial cylindrical model can also be specified (imported from ``fil_finder.widths``).
 With observational data, we found that many profiles are not well fit by these idealized cases.
-So there is also a non-parameteric method we have developed which simply estimates a peak and background and interpolates between them to estimate the width.
+A non-parametric method has developed for these cases.
+It simply estimates the peak and background levels and esimates the width by interpolating between them.
 This is enabled, by default, using ``try_nonparam``.
-If a fit returns a lousy :math:`\chi^2` value, we attempt to use the non-parameteric method.
+If a fit returns a lousy :math:`\chi^2` value, we attempt to use this method.

-Fits are rejected based on a set of criteria: \* Background is above the peak \* Errors are larger than the respective parameters \* The width is too small to be deconvolved from the beamwidth \* The width is not appreciably smaller than the length \* The non-parametric method cannot find a reasonable estimate
+Fits are rejected based on a set of criteria:
+* Background is above the peak
+* Errors are larger than the respective parameters
+* The width is too small to be deconvolved from the beamwidth
+* The width is not appreciably smaller than the length
+* The non-parametric method cannot find a reasonable estimate

-*Note:* Each profile is plotted before invoking the rejection criteria.
+**Note:** Each profile is plotted before invoking the rejection criteria.
-This is why some of the plots below look particularly suspect.
-Also, the fitted lines are based on the model given (gaussian for this case) and since the non-parameteric method is not quite this profile, the fits appear to be overestimated.
+This is why some of the plots created will look suspect.
+Also, the fitted lines are based on the model given (gaussian for this case) and since the non-parameteric method is not quite this profile, the fits will appear to be overestimated.

 .. code:: python